 Beach chairs and umbrellas are available to rent at daily and weekly rates.
-Reserve in advance during peak season — you can request to be in the front row if you prefer to be as close to the water as possible.
-There are also four pools located throughout the resort; the adults-only pool and the Beach Club have food and beverage service and towel service.
+Reserve in advance during peak season — you can request the front row if you prefer to be as close to the water as possible.
+There are six pools located throughout the resort; the adults-only pool and the Beach Club have food and beverage service and towel service.
 We practically had the pool at the Boat House all to ourselves on a busy holiday weekend.

-Michael, the Guest Experience Manager, was super helpful during our stay, offering to arrange a family beach bonfire, suggesting a favorite local spot for the best grits and helping with anything else we needed.
+Michael, the Guest Experience Manager, was super helpful during our stay, offering to arrange a family beach bonfire (complete with s’mores), suggesting a favorite local spot for the best grits and helping with anything else we needed.
 Exercise classes, from yoga to glute camp, are offered at the fitness center.
-Guests also can play tennis and have access to two private and one public golf course all close by.
+Guests also can play tennis and have access to one public and two private golf courses, all close by.
+A full menu of parents-only pampering and relaxation awaits at the WaterColor InnSpa.

-Fish Out of Water, the award-winning fine dining venue on the property, serves breakfast, lunch and dinner.
+FOOW, the award-winning restaurant on the property, serves breakfast, lunch and dinner.
 It is known for its Gulf-to-table culture; the seafood you order on any given night was most likely swimming that morning.
-Fish Out of Water has spectacular views and is one of the few restaurants on all of 30-A with outdoor dining overlooking the beach.
+FOOW has spectacular views and is among a handful of restaurants on all of 30-A with outdoor dining overlooking the beach.

-The Gathering Spot, which specializes in sushi, has outdoor seating by the adults-only pool.
+The Gathering Spot, a lobby bar and lounge with craft cocktails and small-plate fare, has outdoor seating by the adults-only pool.
 The inspiration for the name is obvious — it is a great place for families to hang out by the fire pits in the evening.
-On top of the Beach Club Grille is the Rita Bar, one of the best spots for watching the sunset.
+On top of the casual WaterColor Grill venue at the Beach Club is Costa Chica, one of the best spots for watching the sunset.
 It also overlooks the Beach Club pool so Mom and Dad can keep an eye on the kids while enjoying a margarita as the sun sinks.
+And new for spring 2021, Beach Cow is the place for a quick burger, hot dog or milkshake.

 Resort guests enjoy complimentary use of two bicycles per room from the bell stand.
 Additional rental bikes, trailers and anything else you might need are a short walk away at the bike barn.
 A wonderful bike path passes through several of the charming beachside towns.
 It’s just a 5-minute ride from WaterColor to the town of Seaside, made famous by the movie The Truman Show.